matiprogram/openmediavault-docs/installation/on_debian.rst

 You can install |omv| on a Debian installation as well.

-To do so, on x86 simply install the system using the `Debian netinst images
+To do so, on x86 simply install the system using the `Debian netinst images (Debian 11 is recomended)
 <https://www.debian.org/CD/netinst/>`_.
 After that apply the commands below.
 Please do **not** install a graphical environment, use a minimal server installation only.
 For a step by step install guide have a look into the `Debian minimal install guide <https://www.pcsuggest.com/debian-minimal-install-guide/>`_.

-On ARM devices check if there's an appropriate `Armbian <https://www.armbian.com/download>`_ Buster (Debian 10) image available.
+On ARM devices check if there's an appropriate `Armbian <https://www.armbian.com/download>`_ Buster (Debian 11) image available.
 After installing Armbian then use the `armbian-config` tool to install OMV in a single step with all performance and reliability tweaks included.
 If there's no Armbian for your device simply follow the steps outlined below.